manzoorqirat-boop/TanaBanaApp/README.md

   way consistently across every prior session.
 The web app, by contrast, calls `t()` throughout — Dashboard alone has ~30 calls, and even a simple page like Overheads has 9.
-Retrofitting `t()` into ~29 already-built screens is its own project, comparable in scope to Job Work's Activity tab, and was deliberately left alone rather than making the two new screens in this pass (`DashboardScreen.tsx`, `SettingsScreen.tsx`) the only internationalized ones — that would make the inconsistency *harder* to spot later, not easier.
+Retrofitting `t()` into ~30 already-built screens is its own project — comparable in scope to what Job Work's Activity tab was before this pass — and was deliberately left alone rather than making the newest screens (`DashboardScreen.tsx`, `SettingsScreen.tsx`, the rebuilt `JobWorkScreen.tsx`) the only internationalized ones, which would make the inconsistency *harder* to spot later, not easier.
 They use hardcoded English too, matching every other screen, until a dedicated i18n pass covers the whole app at once.